ronakupadhyaya/Horizons-week-04/day4/examples/webhooks/README.md

 # Inline Exercise: Twilio Webhooks

-The end goal of this exercise is to be able to enable the following scenario to happen
+The goal of this exercise is to use Twilio webhooks to receive text messages.
-- You text your Twilio number either "Nihar" or some other text
-- You recieve a response from your Twilio number that is either
+When a message is received we will send an automated reply based on the following rules:
   1. "Over the horizons" if the text message you sent was "Nihar"
   1. or "I don't understand" otherwise